Chuyan Zhou

 • Combination of Connectionist and Probabilistic/Symbolic Methods for NLP

-• AI for Science, especially AI for Biology where the bold items are which I have been working on.
+where the bold items are which I have nonzero experience on.
 Generally, I am interested in researches in fields involving Natural Language Processing, Machine Learning Systems & Theories, Reinforcement Learning, AI for Biology and Computer Vision.

-I post blogs here for research, notes and random things such as my traveling: 123 Photo of Tateyama Mountains.
-Shown in Toyama City, Toyama Prefecture, Japan, in 2025.01.05.
+• I post blogs here for research, notes and random things such as my traveling: 123

 Publications